jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 <h3>First steps</h3>

-As a first step, lets create a simple TODO applicattion that presents basic CRUD operations extended with filtering between tasks.
+As a first step, let's create a simple TODO application that presents basic CRUD operations extended with filtering between tasks.
 Go to the <code>Start Page</code> and choose the <code>Select folder and Create project</code>.
 Select a folder for your projects, then you can start the creating first template.
-For this we use React and Redux libraries.
+For this, we use React and Redux libraries.
 So let’s just pick <code>React Application (TS)</code> template.
 Fill the fields as it is seen below:

 <img src="http://image.prntscr.com/image/aeea8d5eed94448c8f982ea1f6b4c941.png" alt="enter image description here" />

 By clicking <code>Add Project</code> the template starts to form.
 The process may take a few minutes, because of the npm intallion.
-After the project is form run it with the <code>Start</code> button and select <code>Watch</code> option in <code>Build</code> button.
+After the project form run it with the <code>Start</code> button and select <code>Watch</code> option in <code>Build</code> button.
 This feature is going to automatize the build itself.
 If you click the Earth icon, the Counter application opens in your browser.
-Let’s open the Visual Studio Code with it’s icon and take a look at project just made.
+Let’s open the Visual Studio Code with its icon and take a look at project just made.

 <img src="http://image.prntscr.com/image/5aeb12c669f94a4f966b5278e75e1d04.png" alt="enter image description here" />

-This is a well constructed project, in which work can be started.
+This is a well-constructed project, in which work can be started.
 The base of the project is CorpJS (About CorpJS: <a href="http://molin.io/the-graceful-microservice-lifecycle/">link</a>.)
 Delete these files in src folder: <code>./component/Counter.tsx</code>, <code>./component/Counter.scss</code>, <code>./reducers/counter.ts</code>.
 Firstly we need to make <code>actions</code> and <code>reducers</code>.
 Now place this code into <code>actionCreators.ts</code> file.

 <pre><code class="javascript">let nextTodoId = 0;
 export const addTodo = (text) =&gt; {